-In the implementation of this program, the LSWDO takes a central role in the entire reintegration process of the former rebels and their families through the provision of case management, the general context wherein the provisions of the following tracks takes place.
+In the implementation of this program, the LSWDO takes a central role in the entire reintegration process of the former rebels and their families through the provision of case management.

+The DSWD shall implement EO 70 through two (2) tracks.
 The first track focuses on providing assistance to former rebels as they reintegrate into the community, and the second track addresses risks and vulnerabilities to build community resiliency by addressing risks and vulnerabilities by ensuring the delivery of basic services, strengthening the government mechanisms and processes, among others.